DouglasKings/Memory-Allocation-Failure-/README.md

 # Memory Allocation Failure:
- This is a C program for Error Handling
+Memory Allocation Failure: Write a program that allocates memory dynamically for an array.
+Implement error handling to manage memory allocation failures.